 - 3. Select the type of link you are targeting: Internal Link, Smart Link, External Link, or File Link and set up the link.
-See "Creating Links" on page 284. - 4.
-In the Target area, click Existing and from the drop-down list choose the target frame in which you want to display the linked information.
+See "Creating Links" on page 316. - 4.
+In the Target area, choose Existing target from the drop-down list.